akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 The goose honked at her.

-The King's servant quickly returned to his impatient horse, brushing imagined dust from his cloak as he departed.
+The King's servant quickly turned his impatient horse, brushing imagined dust from his cloak as he departed.

 Harold sighed.